qmacro/cloud-platform-workflow-virtual-pilot/exercises/06/readme.md

 GET /v1/workflow-definitions
 ```

-:point_right: Select your new API environment in the dropdown selection at the top of the verb/noun list, so that the "MyCodeJamEnv" environment is shown as selected.
+:point_right: Select your new API environment in the dropdown selection at the top of the verb/noun list, so that the "MyEnv" environment is shown as selected.

 ![MyCodeJamEnv selected](envselected.png)